Sign In / Sign Out

 - Map and Locations

-Students receive hands-on experience in real-world patent prosecution, and learn skills needed to recognize and obtain valuable and enforceable patents for clients that may later be successfully licensed or litigated.
-Regardless of whether students plan to practice transactional patent law or in patent litigation, the clinic gives students insight into both areas of practice so that they may understand the impact that actions taken during the patent procurement process have during a subsequent patent litigation.
+Students receive hands-on experience in real-world patent and trademark prosecution, and learn skills needed to recognize and obtain valuable and enforceable patents and trademarks for clients that may later be successfully licensed or litigated.
+Regardless of whether students plan to practice transactional patent and trademark law or intellectual property litigation, the clinic gives students insight into both areas of practice so that they may understand the impact that actions taken during the patent and trademark procurement processes have during a subsequent litigation.

 The clinic is a member of the U.S. Patent & Trademark Office (USPTO)’s Law School Clinic Certification Program in which students receive limited recognition practice numbers.
-This permits them to represent clients directly before the USPTO including conducting examiner interviews, as well as signing and filing patent applications, office actions, and other official correspondence on behalf of clients.
+Those who have a science or engineering background represent both patent and trademark clients whereas those without a technical background practice only on the trademark side of the clinic.
+The limited recognition practice numbers permit students to represent clients directly before the USPTO including signing and filing patent and trademark applications, office actions, maintenance and renewal documents, conducting examiner interviews and other official correspondence on behalf of clients.

-Through their clinical experience, students work with independent inventors and start-up companies to draft and prosecute patent applications in the USPTO under the supervision of licensed patent attorneys.
-Additionally, students learn to conduct validity and infringement analyses while gaining valuable skills such as patent due diligence, valuation, and licensing strategies.
+Through their clinical experience, students work with independent inventors and start-up companies to assess clients’ IP protection needs and draft and prosecute patent and trademark applications in the USPTO under the supervision of a licensed patent and trademark attorney.

 Students are expected to spend a minimum of 135 total hours in the Clinic during the one semester.